If you are looking for a fun and simple St. Patrick’s Day dessert recipe, you’re going to love these St. Patrick’s Day Lucky Charm Bars.

 This post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 Hey everyone!
-Clarissa here from The View From Here, excited to be back guest posting at The Johnsons Plus Dog!
+Clarissa here from The View From Here, excited to be back guest posting at Making Manzanita!
 Today we’re going to make some awesome St. Patrick’s Day treats, with none other than the most perfect St. Patrick’s Day cereal: Lucky Charms.

 Hearts, stars and horse-shoes, clovers and blue moons!
 Pots o’ Gold and Rainbows, and the red balloons!
 You sang it, admit it.